Blackadder Goes Forth – 1989

 However, it has come in for regular criticism by historians for presenting an oversimplified view of the war, reinforcing the popular notion of “lions led by donkeys”

-On a serious note, despite it’s popularity as a sitcom, it surely deserves note that whatever your view, aside from the comedy, it serves to remind us 100 years to day since the outbreak of the war, of just how grim life was for those who served in the trenches and as events were so long ago this can be no bad thing.
+On a serious note, despite it’s popularity as a sitcom, it surely deserves note that whatever your view, aside from the comedy, it serves to remind us that even though it’s over 100 years since the end of The Great War, of just how grim life was for those who served in the trenches and the huge sacrifice made by those who fought.

 Channel: BBC 1

 Produced By: John Lloyd